james8268/Buggy/README.md

 You can also request a temperature/humidity or water level reading in the remote control setup by sending "T" and "W" respectively.

 ## Using WiFi to controll the buggy.
 The ESP32 needs to be programmed in either the Blynk method which is highly customizable or by using a standard WiFi connection which controls the buggy using a WiFi terminal.
 (These are IOS friendly).
+You must upload either the BLYNK_WiFi.ino or standard_wifi.ino to the ESP32 to communicate with the buggy via WiFi.
 ### BLYNK_WiFi
 Blynk is a app which is extremely user friendly!
 It is highly customizable as you can add joy stick, buttons, sliders and much more.
 When the ESP32 is connecting/connected to your network and to the Blynk server it will display a message when connected to the serial port.